 Etiology of Diabetes in Children and Adolescents

 Monogenic forms of diabetes are caused by genetic defects that are inherited in an autosomal dominant pattern, so patients typically have one or more affected family members.
-There is no insulin resistance or autoimmune destruction of beta-cells.
+Unlike type 1 and type 2 diabetes, there is no autoimmune destruction of beta-cells or insulin resistance.
 Onset is usually before age 25 years.

 Pathophysiology of Diabetes in Children and Adolescents

-In type 2 diabetes, there is usually enough insulin function to prevent DKA at diagnosis, but children can sometimes present with DKA (up to 25%) or, less commonly, hyperglycemic hyperosmolar state Hyperosmolar Hyperglycemic State (HHS) Hyperosmolar hyperglycemic state is a metabolic complication of diabetes mellitus characterized by severe hyperglycemia, extreme dehydration, hyperosmolar plasma, and altered consciousness.... read more (HHS), in which severe hyperosmolar dehydration occurs.
+In type 2 diabetes, there is usually enough insulin function to prevent DKA at diagnosis, but children can sometimes present with DKA (up to 25%) or, less commonly, hyperglycemic hyperosmolar state Hyperosmolar Hyperglycemic State (HHS) Hyperosmolar hyperglycemic state is a metabolic complication of diabetes mellitus characterized by severe hyperglycemia, extreme dehydration, hyperosmolar plasma, and altered consciousness.... read more (HHS), also referred to as hyperosmolar hyperglycemic nonketotic syndrome (HHNK), in which severe hyperosmolar dehydration occurs.
 HHS most often occurs during a period of stress or infection, with nonadherence to treatment regimens, or when glucose metabolism is further impaired by drugs (eg, corticosteroids).
 Other metabolic derangements associated with insulin resistance can be present at diagnosis of type 2 diabetes and include

 Atherosclerosis begins in childhood and adolescence and markedly increases risk of cardiovascular disease.